Effect of gravitational wave on shadow of a Schwarzschild black hole: Acknowledgments

 \section{\bf Acknowledgments}

-This work was partially supported by the National Natural Science Foundation of China under Grant No. 11875026, the Scientific Research Fund of Hunan Provincial Education Department Grant No. 17A124.
-J. Jing's work was partially supported by the National Natural Science Foundation of China under Grant No. 11475061, 11875025.
+This work was supported by the Shandong Provincial Natural Science Foundation of China under Grant No. ZR2020QA080, and was partially supported by the National Natural Science Foundation of China under Grant No. 11875026, 11475061, 11875025, and 12035005.